 Taking antidepressants may affect your sex life.
-Antidepressants can make you feel tired and can affect your hormones.
+They can make you feel tired and can affect your hormones.

 If you are having these problems, talk to your doctor.
 You might be able to change medication, or the amount you take.

-If you are pregnant, some antidepressants can affect the baby.
+If you’re pregnant, some antidepressants can affect the baby.
 Some possible effects can be:

-- Pulmonary hypertension (high blood pressure in the blood vessels between your lungs and heart)
+- pulmonary hypertension.
+This is high blood pressure in the blood vessels between your lungs and heart.

-Talk to your doctor if you are pregnant, or plan on getting pregnant.
+Talk to your doctor if you’re pregnant, or plan on getting pregnant.

 Bristol Tranquilliser Project

-Bristol Tranquilliser Project provides help to people who are experiencing involuntary addiction to prescribed minor tranquilisers, sleeping pills and antidepressants.
-Their helpline is available to those living in England, Wales, Scotland and Northern Ireland.
+They provide help to people who are having problems with psychotropic medication, such as benzodiazepines, sleeping tablets, and antidepressants.
+Their helpline is available to those living in England, Wales, Scotland, and Northern Ireland.

 Address: Suite 5A, Westbury Court, Church Road, Westbury-on-Trym, Bristol BS9 3EF